 Pleural mesothelioma is a rare cancer often diagnosed in people who have been exposed to high levels of asbestos.
 The malignancy affects the pleura, a thin membrane of lubricating cells that lines the lungs and chest wall.
-It sometimes takes 10 years or more for changes to appear that are indicative of pleural disease, and even long for symptoms to manifest.
-These differences can include a thickening or calcification of the pleural lining, a condition commonly diagnosed as pleural plaques.
-Conditions like pleural calcification or the development of pleural plaques often serve as pre-cursor to mesothelioma.
+It sometimes takes ten years or more for changes to appear that are indicative of pleural disease, and even longer for symptoms to manifest.
+These differences can include a thickening or calcification of the pleural lining—a condition commonly diagnosed as pleural plaques.
+Conditions like pleural calcification or the development of pleural plaques often serve as precursors to mesothelioma.

-While there is no cure for pleural mesothelioma, treatment options do exist for the cancer.
-There are ways for patients to manage the disease through tumor management including traditional radiation and chemotherapy methods, which can ease symptoms of the disease and make a patient more comfortable.
+While there is no cure for pleural mesothelioma, treatment options do exist for this type of cancer.
+There are ways for patients to control the disease through tumor management including traditional radiation and chemotherapy methods.
+These methods can ease symptoms of the disease and make a patient more comfortable.
 In patients where a diagnosis is made of early stage disease, mesothelioma surgery can extend the survival rate far beyond previous levels in untreated disease.

 Treatment and Tumor Management

 Nearly all patients diagnosed with pleural mesothelioma are able to receive some form of treatment for their illness.
 While there is currently no cure for mesothelioma, patients have been able to extend initial prognosis through advanced mesothelioma treatment regimens currently being developed at clinics and cancer centers across the United States.

 Surgical resection is difficult in pleural mesothelioma patients when the disease is diagnosed in later stages because at that time the tumor has typically metastasized to other areas of the body such as the abdominal cavity and lymph nodes.
 However, in early-stage diagnoses, surgery can absolutely be utilized to slow the advance of mesothelioma disease.